Condo Hotels

 Condo hotels have many drawbacks:

-Condo hotels are not actually considered investments, because they probably won't make money, but it is considered a means of owning some property in expensive locales with the rents helping to reduce the costs of ownership.
+Condo hotels are not considered investments since they likely won't make money, but it is a way to own property in expensive locales with the rents helping to reduce ownership costs.

 Apr 8, 2008 - It seems that condo hotels are a lousy investment, at least for now, for those people who bought at the top of the real estate bubble.
 Hotels are a risky business because occupancy rates depends on the economy, weather, and competition.
 Condo hotels allowed developers to transfer some of their risk to investors of the condo units, which may have caused the developers to build more than they would have otherwise, adding too much capacity for an area.